fbelavenuto/arpl/README.md

 I developed a simple patch to no longer display the DUMMY port error on models without device-tree, the user will be able to install without having to worry about it.

-## User http proxy
+## User proxy
-The http proxy only support for terminal。
+The proxy only support for terminal。

 For example, if you have one clashx (the default port is 7890) in the lan，follow the steps:

-1. Enabel 'Allow connent from Lan'
+1. Enabel 'Allow connent from Lan' (clashx only)

 ![image](https://github.com/yunzhiclub/arpl/assets/12424383/fe024e8d-c764-4590-84cb-fc15ca7fccef)